HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Datasets

 \subsection{COCOA samples}

 Our main datasets are $pp$ collisions at $\sqrt{s}=13\ \mathrm{TeV}$ generated and showered with \textsc{Pythia8} \cite{Pythia8}.
-The generated events include initial and final state radiation as well as underlying event, but only one hard-scatter vertex (i.e. no pileup).
+The generated events include initial and final state radiation and underlying event, but no pileup.
 The detector response is simulated using COCOA \cite{COCOA} -- a nearly hermetic calorimeter model based on \textsc{Geant4} \cite{geant1,geant2,geant3}.
 We use the default configuration of the COCOA calorimeter, comprising three electromagnetic calorimeter (ECAL) layers followed by three hadronic calorimeter (HCAL) layers.
 In each layer, cells are defined by segmenting both $\eta$ and $\phi$ into $D$ divisions, where $D=[256,256,128]$ for the three ECAL layers and $D=[64,64,32]$ for the HCAL.

 Charged particle tracks are obtained by solving the helix equations in an axial 3.8T magnetic field, and material interactions are emulated through a parametric smearing applied to the $\eta$, $\phi$, and $q/p$ track parameters.
 Tracks are required to reach the calorimeter and to originate from a vertex with a transverse radius smaller than 75 mm and a longitudinal displacement less than 420 mm in order to be reconstructed.
 For our purposes, we remove all material from the tracking volume in the simulation, up until the iron solenoid layers preceding the calorimeter.
-Finally, a built-in topological clustering algorithm builds clusters by considering the energy-over-noise values of cells for three successive thresholds.
+Finally, a built-in topological clustering algorithm builds clusters (referred to as ``topoclusters'') by considering the energy-over-noise values of cells for three successive thresholds.

 Three different physics hard scatter processes are used for our results: inclusive dijet, inclusive \ttbar, and boosted $Z(\nu\nu)H(b\overline{b})$ production.
+The number of events in each sample is listed in Tab.~\ref{tab:samples}.
 In the Higgs sample, the $Z$ boson is forced to decay to neutrinos, and a transverse momentum of the Higgs boson of at least 400~GeV is required.
 Single-pion samples are also simulated in COCOA to evaluate performance in a standard particle flow setup.
 The training of the ML algorithms is performed solely on the dijet sample while the other processes are for performance evaluation.
-More details about the samples are shown in Tab.~\ref{tab:samples}.
 Figure~\ref{fig:event_displays} shows one event display for each of the three physics processes simulated in COCOA.